TempeHS/2025CT_Gabriel.C_name/README.md

 ## General
 **About**

-My Game "conquest" you play as a boxis about climbing to the top of the world while many spikes and hard obstacles are in your way.
+My Game "conquest" is a platformer play as a box whos goal about climbing to the top of the world to get the gold at the end while many challengesawait.

 An in-depth paragraph about your project and overview of use.